 Naturally, in most cases, you can not transfer any bonus money back to your bank account.
 The casino wants you to play at their casino and is perfectly fine with you winning once in a while.
 Just not all the time.
 That is why there are bonus terms and conditions regarding the use of casino bonuses and what you have to do to turn that bonus money into real money.

 10 essential rules how to maximise your bonus winnings

-Whether you are a complete beginner or a seasoned online casino player, if you follow these 10 important rules you are certain to get the biggest chance of maximising your bonus winnings.
+Whether you are a complete beginner or a seasoned online casino player, if you follow these 10 essential rules you are guaranteed to get the biggest chance of maximising your bonus winnings.
 Furthermore, after reading this article, you will know the difference between a good casino bonus and a bad one.

 Rule 1: check the bonus percentage and the maximum amount